fberger/emacskeys/README.markdown

 EmacsKeys
 =========

-EmacsKeys is a plugin for Qt Creator that brings Emacs key bindings and functionality to the Qt Creator IDE.
+EmacsKeys is a plugin that brings Emacs key bindings and functionality to the Qt Creator IDE.

 Features
 ========